Darren Ankrom, Researcher

 Sarah Blustain is a former senior editor for Newsweek/Daily Beast and lives in Montclair, NJ.
 Previously she was a senior editor at the New Republic, deputy editor of the American Prospect, and senior editor for the feminist magazine Lilith.
 She has done two articles with Investigative Fund support: "The Mourning After," about the anti-abortion strategy focusing on men (The Nation, January 17, 2008); and "Life Sentence," investigating the roots of John McCain's hard-line stance against abortion (the New Republic, August 27, 2008).

 Kristine Bruch is the Operations and Program Manager for The Nation Institute.
 She most recently worked as a Project Manager at McEvoy & Associates and focused on fundraising events for non-profit groups in New York City.
 Her experience has allowed her to work closely with many non-profits, elected leaders, and political organizations across the country.
 She graduated from the George Washington University in Washington, DC with a degree in Business Administration.
 She currently lives in Brooklyn.

 Naomi Gordon-Loebl is the Internship Director and Research Editor at The Nation Institute.
 She holds a bachelor’s degree in History and Creative Writing from the University of Michigan, and a graduate certificate in Youth Studies from the CUNY School of Professional Studies.
 Before coming to the Institute, she was a teacher and youth development professional for five years, helping people who had left school to complete their high school equivalency diplomas.
 She lives in Brooklyn.

-Roz Hunter is the Deputy Director and Digital Editor of The Nation Institute.
-She's previously worked for The Nation magazine, International House Philadelphia, and was a teacher in northeastern China.
+Roz Hunter is the Deputy Director of The Nation Institute.
+She's previously worked for The Nation magazine and International House Philadelphia.
 She holds an MA in women's history from Sarah Lawrence College and a BA in film studies and political science from the University of Pittsburgh.
 She lives in Brooklyn.